Here's how to make sure you don't stumble over your answer to this common, yet tricky, interview question.

 Frankly, when I'm interviewing candidates, I don't like asking this question.
-In my experience, it has never proven to be a good use of the precious little time I had to spend with a candidate.
-I think of the candidate pool as a bell curve.
-You have your terrible choices on the far left, superstar choices on the far right, and everyone else in the middle.
+In my experience, it has never proven to be a good use of the precious interview time.
+I think of the candidate pool as a bell curve; you have your terrible choices on the far left, superstar choices on the far right, and everyone else in the middle.

-The common interview question, “Why should we hire you?” is geared towards the left tail of the curve, aiming to minimize the possibility of hiring someone who is not qualified.
-I prefer to focus my interview time on spotting those superstars on the far right!
+The common interview question, “Why should we hire you?” is geared toward the left tail of the curve, aiming to minimize the possibility of hiring someone who is not qualified.
+Meanwhile, I prefer to focus my interview time on spotting those superstars on the far right.

-If your interviewer does not share this opinion, then the trick is to identify the question behind his question and address it clearly in your response.
-You may also consider steering the hiring manager towards that right tail.
-Demonstrate your qualifications and highlight value you can add to the company.
+However, if your interviewer does not share this opinion, then the trick is to identify the question behind the question and address it clearly in your response.
+You may also consider steering the hiring manager towards that right tail by demonstrating your qualifications and highlighting the value you can add to the company.

-Interviewing is an art form.
-Memorizing a standard script does not serve you.
-Here is a guide to building your answer to the tricky "Why should we hire you?" interview questions step by step.
+Interviewing is an art form; memorizing a standard script does not serve you.
+Here is a guide to building your answer to the tricky "Why should we hire you?" interview question.

 1. Acknowledge the difficult nature of the question

 “That is a complex question.
 I have not met the other candidates, so it is difficult to compare myself to them.
-Based on my conversation with you, I am beginning to get a better sense of the challenges your team faces and how I will be able to help.”
+However, based on my conversation with you, I am beginning to get a better sense of the challenges your team faces and how I will be able to help.”

-Candidates often make the mistake of going into great detail on this point.
-Remember that the hiring manager has your resume and cover letter.
-If you have done a good job on those, they already demonstrate whether you qualify for the position.
+Candidates often make the mistake of going into great detail on this point, but remember that the hiring manager has your resume and cover letter.
+If you have done a good job on those, they already demonstrate whether or not you qualify for the position.
 If you did not pass the initial qualifications test, you probably would not have received an invitation to interview for the job opening.

-Answer the “Why should we hire you?” question by addressing the mutual benefit that would result from the hiring decision.
+Answer the “Why should we hire you?” question by addressing the mutual benefit that would result from the hiring decision, instead.

 3. Speak to your ability and willingness to learn quickly

 “I know that every company does things a little differently.
-In my past transition to the role of the Project Manager at ABC Company, I found that building rapport with key players and immersing myself into the company's philosophy and workflow, and jumping headfirst into their specific programs helped me get up to speed quickly.
+In my past transition to the role of software engineer at X Company, I found that building rapport with key players, immersing myself into the company's philosophy and workflow, and jumping headfirst into their specific programs helped me get up to speed quickly.
 I was proficient and productive within weeks, and able to make recommendations for process improvement within a couple of months.”

-“From what I have read and heard you describe, it sounds like your company is balancing explosive growth with responding to increased regulatory pressure.
-This creates a unique challenge of playing offense and defense at the same time and takes a special set of skills to manage correctly.
+“From what I have read and heard you describe, it sounds like your company is balancing explosive growth with increased technological pressure.
+This creates a unique challenge of playing catch up with the bottom line and takes a special set of skills to manage correctly.
 What is your take on it?”

-5. Demonstrate that you are personable and likable
+5. Demonstrate that you are the right culture fit

 This a difficult one to do on cue or by script in a genuine way.
-The best trick I've found for tackling job interview questions like this is to enter the interview with a mix of curiosity and excitement.
+The best trick I've found is to enter the interview with a mix of curiosity and excitement.
 If you show up stiff, anxious, and awkward, even the best interviewer might mirror your demeanor, setting off a vicious cycle.
 Instead, do your best to focus on the hiring manager, and use this as an opportunity to have a conversation.

 In closing, think about coming back to the question of “Why should we hire you?” at the end of the interview.
 You may pose a question to the hiring manager as the conversation wraps up, or you can reiterate your fit once again by summarizing how you can help.

 “Given what we have discussed so far, do you have any questions or concerns about my fit for this position?”

-If the answer is “No, you seem like a perfect fit,” you have confirmation that you have answered all of the interviewer's questions to his satisfaction.
-If he mentions something that he sees as a gap (lack of direct experience, not enough technical background, etc.), thank him — and address the point on the spot or as part of your thank-you note after the interview.
+If the answer is, “You seem like a perfect fit,” you have confirmation that you have answered all of the interviewer's questions to their satisfaction.
+If they mention something that they see as a gap (lack of direct experience, not enough technical background, etc.), thank them — and address the point on the spot or as part of your thank-you note after the interview.

 Editor's Note: This article was originally published on our sister site, TopResume.